sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 >
 > But your excitement soon turned to horror and despair.
 On the road, your
 > troupe was overrun by masked horsemen.
 They attacked fiercely and without
 > mercy.
-All the women of the caravan were captured, and by the cries and
+Your caravan guards fought bravely, but were outnumbered.
+You and
-> what you glimpsed through your stained blindfold, all the men were slain.
+> your companion, Gwendolyn, were captured.
 >
+> [Ask the player]
+> What was Gwendolyn's role in the troupe?
+>
-> You remember one phrase uttered by the marauders,
+> In the chaos, you remember one phrase uttered by the marauders,
 > "Deliver them to Sarrukan."
 >
 > After days of travel shackled in a box, you found yourself imprisoned in
 > a small, dark, musty cellar room.
 Windowless, the only illumination is
 > whatever lamplight filters through the cracks of the door.
+>
+> You could hear sounds from the hallway though, and on the second day, you
+> heard Gwendolyn being taken away.
+>
+> [Describe some overheard dialogue during the removal of Gwendolyn,
+> referencing her role in the troupe if possible]
 >
 > [Dramatic pause]
 >